-Note: New in v0.12.0 and still in a somewhat early stage that involves a bit of manual work.
+Note: This is an experimental feature and may be removed in the future.
 Currently, this functionality is only available on Windows for UDFs.
 The RunPython functionality is currently not supported.

-21.1 How To
+22.1 How To

 - 1) As usual, write your Python function and import it into Excel (see User Defined Functions (UDFs)). - 2) Press Alt-F11 to get into the VBA editor, then right-click on the xlwings\udfs VBA module and select Export File....
 Save the xlwings\udfs.bas file somewhere. - 3) Switch into the other Office app, e.g. Microsoft Access and click again Alt-F11 to get into the VBA editor.
 Right-click on the VBA Project and Import File..., then select the file that you exported in the previous step.
 Once imported, replace the app name in the first line to the one that you are using, i.e. Microsoft Access or Microsoft Outlook etc. so that the first line then reads: #Const App = "Microsoft Access" - 4) Now import the standalone xlwings VBA module (xlwings.bas).
 You can find it in your xlwings installation folder.
 To know where that is, do: